Updated November 12, 2019.

 - 8-strand Treasure Braid TR88

-- Platinum Nature’s Palette 18-mesh canvas
+- Platinum Nature’s Palette 18-mesh canvas (no longer made)

 Trace the outline of the owl onto your canvas.
 Remember that the owls and the tip of the top triangle are represented by dots and transfer them as well.
 From the middle dot, draw two diagonal lines to make the top triangle.

-Add the eyes, I used white brads.
+Add the eyes.
+I used white brads.

 Stitch the left side in Zig-zag Cashmere, below.
 This pattern is typical of one that would be used for paths or patios, not one where the wall had to support weight.
+Use Aussie Pride for this side.

 Follow the entire series on-line: